Crochet Four Points Baby Blanket

 And for extra squishiness we’ve reconfigured the math of the knit version of this pattern to suit our thick and squishy Super Soft Merino!
 It’s an ideal weight to bundle up baby for a bracing stroller ride or to plop her down for some play time on the floor… Not that those over the age of two are prohibited from cuddling up in this wonderfully cozy blanket!
 In nine intriguing color combinations, the Four Points Baby Blanket in Super Soft Merino is a fun math game and a very clever knit!

-Our Four Points Baby Blanket in Linen Quill Bundle comes in 4 palettes and includes…
+Our Four Points Baby Blanket in Linen Quill Bundle includes…

 - 4 skeins of Purl Soho’s Linen Quill, 50% fine highland wool, 35% alpaca, and 15% linen.
+Each skein is 439 yards/ 100 grams; approximately 439 yards per color.
 We used the palette Hearth (above) for our sample blanket, but be sure to check out the three additional palettes below.

 - Color A: Kiln Red